 The Learning Assistance and Resource Center (LARC) strives to provide quality academic support services which help students become independent, active learners who achieve academic success.
 The LARC aims to promote cognitive development in a diversity of student populations through assessing and teaching the affective skills necessary for achieving academic and personal learning goals.
 The pursuit of a quality education, although contingent upon professors and administrators, is essentially a venture of self-reliance.
 At the Learning Assistance and Resource Center envisions a University populated with independent learners imbued with a desire to learn, to improve, and to progress.
 The tutors promote the critical thinking skills necessary for students to find unique and creative solutions to achieve academic success and actively pursue career goals.
 Students are encouraged to work with LARC if they are experiencing academic issues with test anxiety and time management.
-Please contact LARC at (610) 436-2535.
-Please use the link below for additional information.
+Please visit the LARC website or contact LARC at (610) 436-2535.